gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 ## Critique

-Finally, I'd like to discuss some problems in the PulseAudio design and implementation that I've gathered while writing this post.
+Finally, I'd like to discuss some problems in the PulseAudio design and implementation that I've gathered while writing this document.

 We'll discuss only problems that are essential but yet solvable and could be avoided while still providing the same functionality to the user.